The Fabulous Faker

 After a very short stint with Hattie Carnegie, KJL started his own company in 1963 and his jewelry was an immediate hit.
 Of course having early clients such as Jacqueline Kennedy and Wallis Simpson, Duchess of Windsor, certainly helped launch his name in the jewelry biz.

-KJL was one of the first fashion designers to offer high quality costume jewelry in several price points, a move other designers soon followed.
-Amazingly, his lower priced lines for Avon and QVC never tainted the popularity of his higher quality pieces.
+KJL was one of the first fashion designers to offer high-quality costume jewelry at several price points, a move other designers soon followed.
+Amazingly, his lower-priced lines for Avon, QVC, and HSN never tainted the popularity of his higher-quality pieces.

-KJL jewelry cannot be easily categorized since he worked in every style imaginable from ethic tribal pieces to figurals to over-the-top rococo and baroque designs.
+KJL jewelry cannot be easily categorized since he worked in every style imaginable from ethnic tribal pieces to figurals to over-the-top rococo and baroque designs.
 Here are some of the varied jewelry styles currently available at MadgesHatbox.

-He even came introduced a ‘Treasures of the Duchess‘ collection based on pieces he originally created for the Duchess of Windsor.
+He even introduced a “Treasures of the Duchess” collection based on pieces he originally created for the Duchess of Windsor.

-Vintage jewelry collectors can always find a KJL piece to fit their style whether they prefer demure or over-the–top outrageous.
+Vintage jewelry collectors can always find a KJL piece to fit their style whether they prefer demure or over–the–top outrageous.
 Every piece is marked and pieces are fairly easy to date based upon that mark.
 KJL was also smart to mark later reproduction pieces differently to avoid confusion with the originals.
 So if you see a piece of jewelry that is marketed as unsigned KJL, beware.
 It’s not genuine.
 Here’s a quick primer on marks:

 1960’s – K.J.L. with dots or KENNETH © LANE, with a big ©